forta-network/docs/docs/scanner-pools.md

 For example, if there are two scan nodes in a pool, a total of 35k FORT deposited and only 15k FORT worth of max stake allocation is allowed per scan node, then the pool can allocate a maximum of `15k × 2 = 30k` FORT in total.
 This is the amount that is effective in calculating the rewards and the rest of `35k - 30k = 5k` remains unallocated until more scan nodes are registered to the pool.

-It is up to the pool owner to allocate more from own stake or more from the delegators so the share of the rewards can be adjusted accordingly.
+It is up to the pool owner to allocate more from owner stake or more from the delegators so the share of the rewards can be adjusted accordingly.

 For each node in a pool:

 - The operator needs to allocate at least 2500 FORT.
 - The total capacity is 15000 FORT.

 When you deposit more stake on your pool as the operator and then register a node, your stake is allocated automatically.
-It is up to you to decide how much of own and delegated stake to be allocated.
+It is up to you to decide how much of owner and delegated stake to be allocated.

 !!! warning "Risk of shutting down the pool"
-    After unallocating own stake as the operator, if your own allocated stake does not satisfy `node_count × min_stake_per_scan_node`, your pool faces the risk of shutting down and will generate no rewards!
+    After unallocating owner stake as the operator, if allocated owner stake does not satisfy `node_count × min_stake_per_scan_node`, the pool faces the risk of shutting down and will generate no rewards!
 Please take into account the warnings and your calculations before proceeding.

-    E.g. for a pool with two nodes, 4k FORT stake on the pool means that both of the nodes in the pool are non-operational until it can be topped up to 5k (`2500 × 2`) and allocation of own stake is adjusted accordingly.
+    E.g. for a pool with two nodes, 4k FORT stake on the pool means that both of the nodes in the pool are non-operational until it can be topped up to 5k (`2500 × 2`) and allocation of owner stake is adjusted accordingly.

 - In the Forta App navigate to “My Node Pools”